bludit/documentation-english/bludit-pro/timemachine/index.md

 - Now the system goes back in time to the particular state.

 ## Video tutorial
-This video shows how to enable the plugin **Timemachine**, then two new pages are created and one of them is deleted and is recovered by **Timemachine**.
+This video shows how to enable the plugin **Timemachine**; Then two new pages are created and one of them is deleted to test the recovery system.

 <div class="video-responsive">
 	<iframe width="640" height="360" src="https://www.youtube.com/embed/30VuB1INVBg?rel=0&amp;showinfo=0" frameborder="0" gesture="media" allowfullscreen></iframe>